 Ongoing fees

-The ongoing fees are monthly fees to meet the ongoing allocation costs.
+The ongoing fees are monthly fees to meet the ongoing allocation costs and are calculated for each payment year being each –

+gas year until the date notified under rule 15.5; and

+financial year, from and including the date notified under rule 15.5.

-Subject to rule 15.3, the ongoing allocation costs are –
+Subject to rule 15.3, the ongoing allocation costs for a payment year are –

-The costs payable by the industry body to the allocation agent for the services provided under Parts 1, 2 and 5 in respect of that gas year; and
+The costs payable by the industry body to the allocation agent for the services provided under Parts 1, 2 and 5 in respect of that payment year; and

-The costs of the industry body associated with allocation and its obligations under these rules during that gas year.
+The costs of the industry body associated with allocation and its obligations under these rules during that payment year.

 To avoid doubt, the ongoing allocation costs do not include –